Dosage of TDI – toluene diisocyanate

 Industrial applications

-- Manufacturers of polyurethane foams for furniture, bedding, insulation or automobiles.
+- Manufacturers of polyurethane foams intended for furniture, bedding, insulation or automotive applications.

-- The coatings and adhesives industry, to check for the absence of volatile residues.
+- The coatings and adhesives industry, in order to verify the absence of volatile residues.

 - The food contact materials sector, to prevent any unwanted migration.

-- Plastic recycling stakeholders, who must ensure the absence of dangerous contaminants.
+- Those involved in plastic recycling must ensure the absence of dangerous contaminants.

 Related analyses in the YesWeLab catalog

-The TDI dosage can be supplemented by other regulatory analyses:
+TDI testing can be supplemented by other regulatory analyses:

 - Dosage of MDI (Diphenylmethane Diisocyanate)